-Over the past thirteen years, Enloe Charity Ball has blossomed into something tremendous.
-Last year alone, Enloe students raised over $118,000 for Learning Together, an early childhood education center that aims to meet developmental, educational, and health needs of young children of all abilities.
-Student Council members looked to the community and student body for donations, participation in fundraising events, and volunteering.
-Some of these student lead fundraisers included an outdoor concert featuring student artists and performers, an art auction at CAM Raleigh featuring student artwork, ticket sales, Homeroom Wars, and the Donate a Ticket program for Enloe students that may not be able to afford a ticket to Charity Ball.
+To many, the idea of high school students raising over $150,000 is inconceivable.
+However, through various moving parts we always meet and surpass our goal.
+Student Council members look to the community and student body for donations, participation in fundraising events, and volunteering.
+Some of these student-led fundraisers include the kickball tournament, chess tournament, coffee sales, ticket sales, 2A Wars, and the Donate a Ticket program for Enloe students that may not be able to afford a ticket to Charity Ball.

-Keep up with us this Charity Ball season as we plan to raise $120,000 for Urban Ministries of Wake County, a multi-faceted nonprofit which works to tackle three main issues: hunger, homelessness, and a lack of proper healthcare.
+Keep up with us this Charity Ball season as we plan to reconnect with our first-ever beneficiary and raise $150,000 for Haven House Services to support youth in Wake County facing homelessness, a crisis at home or school, gang involvement, and/or problems involving the juvenile justice system.
 Follow this blog to hear from students, alumni, and others who have been impacted by Enloe Charity Ball.

 Find out more about Haven House Services here!